Stephen Fry backs Extinction Rebellion: ‘Something has to be done’

 The actor and comedian speaks to the camera and throws his support behind the movement, saying: “reasonable people, I think, understand that something has to be done” about fossil fuels.

-The video, posted to YouTube, comes as Extinction Rebellion plans its next wave of actions with co-founder Roger Hallam promising “the same if not greater” disruption than was seen in the 2019 demonstrations.
+The video, posted to YouTube, comes as the group plans its next wave of actions with co-founder Roger Hallam promising “the same if not greater” disruption from Just Stop Oil protesters than was seen in Extinction Rebellion’s 2019 demonstrations.

 Fry, 64, is labelled as a “National Treasure” in the seven minute-long video as he shares his view while climate-themed news reports, visuals, and clips from global summits play.